TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/README.md

 | 26   | **Yes**   | not using DAC2 | - | Yes | Yes | Yes | Yes | Used for DAC2 output when not configured for other purposes. |

 ### Interface Pins (UART, I2C and SPI)
-Here are the defaukt GPIOs used for interfaces:
+Here are the default GPIOs used for interfaces:

 #### SPI